ostracod/breadtext/README.md

 * 6 = Cyan
 * 7 = White

 Add 8 to any color value for a bright variant.
-Ex: 12 = bright blue
+Ex: 12 = Bright blue

 On start-up, BreadText looks for the file `~/.breadtextrc` to read configuration variables.
 Each line of `.breadtextrc` contains a variable name and a value separated by a space.